torokrolf/homelab/14-Errors/README.md

 - Access to the `*.trkrolf.com` public domain failed when the internet connection was down.

 **Solution**:
-- Implemented a local BIND9 DNS with a DNS override, ensuring the domain always resolves to the internal IP (192.168.2.202).
+- Implemented a local BIND9 DNS with a DNS override, ensuring the domain always resolves to the internal IP (192.168.2.202) even without an external connection.

 ---